philip-lambert/word-ladder/README.md

 For the sake of simplicity I've kept all code in a single console application, and organised code into Lib and Tests folders.
 I also installed MSTest and Moq via NuGet.

 ## Approach
 The application will rely on two main functions.
 One which returns true if a word is valid, and another that returns true if two words are exactly one letter different.
 I decided to create these as extension methods on the string class, which I normally wouldn't do on a basic data type.
-However they are internal methods and in my opinion they do help with code readability as you can use: -
+However they are internal methods and in my opinion they do help with code readability: -
 ```
-if (word.IsValidWord()) ...
+if (str.IsValidWord()) ...

-if (word1.IsOneLetterDifferent(word2)) ...
+if (str1.IsOneLetterDifferent(str2)) ...
 ```
 My first step was to create [ExtensionsTests.cs](WordLadder/Tests/ExtensionsTests.cs), then [Extensions.cs](WordLadder/Lib/Extensions.cs).